collinbrake/computersystems/Computer Systems.md

 ### Program Counter (PC)

-- **Always hold the address of the next instruction that the processor must execute**
+- **Always hold the address of the next instruction that the processor must execute** (it is a register)

   - This address is in memory